kyma-project/api-gateway/docs/user/os-quick-start.md

 1. In the `api-gateway-tutorial` namespace, go to **Discovery and Network > API Rules**.
 2. Choose **Create**.
-3. Provide the following details.
+3. Provide the following details:
      - **Name**: `httpbin`
-     - In the `Service` section, add:
+     - Add a service with the following values:
        - **Service Name**: `httpbin`
        - **Port**: `8000`
-     - In the **Gateway** section, add:
+     - Add a gateway with the following values:
        - **Namespace**: `kyma-system`
        - **Name**: `kyma-gateway`
        - **Host**: `httpbin.local.kyma.dev`
-     - In the **Rules** section, use the following configuration for the first Rule:
+     - Add one Rule with the following configuration:
        - **Path**: `/.*`
        - **Handler**: `no_auth`
        - **Methods**: `GET`
-     - Create one more Rule with the configuration:
+     - Create one more Rule with the following configuration:
        - **Path**: `/post`
        - **Handler**: `no_auth`
        - **Methods**: `POST`